Canto digital asset management alternatives: which DAM should you pick?

 Now let's compare it with Dash.

-Our goal is to make digital asset management super simple for small brands, so we’ve deliberately designed the interface to be clean and intuitive.
+Our goal is to make digital asset management super simple for growing DTC brands, so we've deliberately designed the interface to be clean and intuitive.
 You can easily get started without the need for lengthy onboarding calls.

 Dash lets your beautiful brand assets do the talkin'.
 Having them front and centre brings your brand to life and encourages your team members to jump straight in.
 It doesn't just look good, but helps you make the most of those assets you've spent time and money creating and sourcing.
 Just see what one of our customers, Forthglade, has to say: